nerveband/link-blog-and-go/README.md

 The plugin will automatically:
 - Extract the first URL it finds in your post
 - Add a source attribution at the bottom
-- Add a permalink symbol for easy reference
+- Add a permalink symbol for easy reference (in the post content, not the title)
 - Style the post distinctively (while staying compatible with your theme)
+- Only apply these changes to posts in your designated links category

 ## Installation